 On top of that, Surfshark does not participate in the independent tests by AV-Test.
 Without these tests, we have no benchmark to compare it against.
-We would stick to one of the proven winners, such as Norton or Bitdefender.
+We would stick to one of the proven winners, like Norton 360 Deluxe.

 If you want the best protection, we recommend Norton.